 Warning: This rule only detects a trivial case of an unassigned variable and doesn’t provide a guarantee that there is no uninitialized access.
 It is not a replacement for a rigorous check for uninitialized access provided by advanced static analysis tools such as SPARK and CodePeer.
 Note that the GNATcheck rule does not check function parameters (as of Ada 2012 functions can have out parameters).
 As a result, the better choice is either SPARK or CodePeer.

+Applicable vulnerability within ISO TR 24772-2:

+6.32 "Passing parameters and return values [CSJ]".

 No Use of “others” in Exception Handlers (RPP05)